oppia/oppia-android/Working-on-UI.md

 2. Add two more characters at the start of color code of that view, for example if the item color code was `#999999` with 20% opacity value then the color code for that will be `#33999999`.
 Check [this](https://gist.github.com/lopspower/03fb1cc0ac9f32ef38f4) link for converting percentage to hex value.

 ### Blur effect
-Currently we are not using blur effect in android code, so if the mock item does have a blur value than in that case optimise the android code in such a way that it does look almost like the mock without using the blur effect.
+Currently, we are not using blur effect in android code, so if the mock item does have a blur value than in that case optimise the android code in such a way that it does look almost like the mock without using the blur effect.

 ### ImageView Aspect Ratio
 ImageView in android code uses aspect ratio of `4:3` or `16:9` mostly, though in some special cases it can be different.
 So based on the dimensions in mock, calculate the aspect ratio and use it accordingly in the code.